-There is a lot in the news and the press about the extra stress that the pandemic has triggered in all of us.
+There is a lot in the news and the press about the extra stress that the state of the world has triggered in all of us.
 This stress shows up in our varying changes in behavior and our subjective experiences.
 While the pandemic has certainly increased stress for most of us, we have had, and always will have, pain points that occur from time to time.
 So what can personality type frameworks do to help us relieve these pain points?

 Step 1: Realize that you have some pain points that are behind your languishing, depression, anxiety, over indulgences or lashing out that may not be only about the situations you are in.

 Step 2: Identify the source of the pain point.
 It may be easy for you to identify some of your pain points like frustration with the constraints of the pandemic or other situations you find yourself in.
 But there are other, somewhat hidden, pain points that we tend to overlook.